Proton Synchrotron Origin of the Very High Energy Emission of GRB 190114C: Results : Explaining the TeV observation of GRB 190114C with proton synchrotron

 A consequence of the assumptions used here is that the prompt phase efficiency is increased to $7.7\%$, which is higher than in the two previous cases.
 Furthermore, the density of the interstellar medium is substantially lower than the value obtained in our previous scenarios.

 In addition to the data in the two time bins [$\rm T_0 + 68- T_0 + 110$] and [$\rm T_0 +110- T_0 + 180$], MAGIC data exists for three other time bins, namely $180-360$~s, $360-625$~s and $625-2400$~s \cite{MAGIC:2019irs}.
 As a consistency check of our model, we examined the evolution of the proton-synchrotron component with time, using the same physical parameters, and the self-similar solution to obtain the dynamical evolution of the Lorentz factor, energy density and magnetic field, from which the evolution of the flux and characteristic frequencies are readily obtained.
-The resulting synchrotron emission from the proton component at later times is presented in Figure \ref{fig:three graphs} alongside the MAGIC data.
-The similarity between the model results and the data is another independent indication for the ability of our hybrid model to provide acceptable explanations to the data at different times.
+The resulting synchrotron emission from the proton component at later times is presented in Figure \ref{fig:three graphs} alongside the MAGIC data. {Further, the multi-band light curve of the model in comparison with the observed data of GRB 190114C is shown in Figure \ref{fig:lightcurve}.
+Here, the emission in the X-ray and GeV bands are obtained for the electron-synchrotron process (which operates in the fast cooling regime) while the emission in the MAGIC band is explained by the proton-synchrotron process (in the slow cooling regime). } The similarity between the model results and the data is another independent indication for the ability of our hybrid model to provide acceptable explanations to the data at different times.